 Despite over a decade of clinical use of TMS and several decades of research of TMS, there remain some clinical questions that still need to be answered to optimize clinical practice.
 One of these questions concerns the concurrent use of psychotropic medications and whether these may reduce or enhance the likelihood of beneficial response to TMS.
 Using the expertise that Mid City TMS offers our patients and the public, we will review the most recent clinical findings of the relationship between TMS and benzodiazepines.

 Types of Benzodiazepines

-Benzodiazepines describe a category of psychotropic prescription medications that act as mild tranquilizers for the treatment of anxiety, panic disorders, seizures, muscle spasms, withdrawals from alcohol, insomnia, and more.
-Some of the most commonly prescribed are:
+Benzodiazepines describe a category of psychotropic prescription medications that act as mild tranquilizers for the treatment of anxiety, panic disorder, seizures, muscle spasms, withdrawals from alcohol, insomnia, and more.
+If you’re unfamiliar with which prescription medications fall under the category of benzodiazepines, these are some of the most commonly prescribed medications of this group:

 - Diazepam (Valium)

 Many people who experience depression also experience the mental health issues that benzodiazepines are meant to treat.
 If you currently have concurrent depression and anxiety disorders, or you also take benzodiazepines for other medical reasons, you may wonder how TMS and benzodiazepines might affect one another.

 Concurrent Use of TMS and Other Psychotropic Medicines

 In previous studies, the concurrent use of TMS therapy and psychotropic medications, such as mood stabilizers, antidepressants, and antipsychotics, has indicated either no meaningful impacts of these medicines on patients’ success in TMS therapy, or has indicated a positive relationship (especially with antidepressants) between these medicines and the response rate to TMS.